 Vampire bats very rarely bite people because they apparently dislike human blood.
 The three species of Bats are quite different from each other and are therefore placed within different genera (no other species are currently classified in any of the three genera concerned).
 But they are related.

-Rainforest Bat Characteristics
+Vampire Bat Characteristics

 Vampire bats have burnt amber colored fur on their backside while soft and velvety light brown fur that covers their belly.
 Vampire bats have a wingspan of about 8 inches and a body about the size of an adults thumb.
 Thankfully, given their nature, they are not large bats!